vesoft-inc/nebula/docs/manual-EN/overview/data-model.md

 Like Mysql, **Nebula Graph** is a strong typed database.
 The property name and data type are determined before the data is written.

 ## Edges
 Edges are used to connect vertices.
-Each edge usually represents a relationship (i.e ...) or A behavior (i.e. ...) between two vertices.
+Each edge usually represents a relationship or a behavior between two vertices.
 In **Nebula Graph**, an edge is always directional and of a specific edge type.
 However, from the source vertex to the target vertex, there could be multiple edges of the same edge type.
 These edges will be differentiated by their rankings.
 So, any edge is uniquely identified by the tuple [src_vertex, dst_vertex, edge_type, ranking].
 In